codepath17/riseandshine/README.md

 - [ ] Alarms List page
    - [x] Users should be able to see the list of alarms
    - [x] Users should be able to navigate to the create alarm page
+   - [ ] Users should be able to edit an existing alarm

 - [ ] Alarms  screen
    - [ ] When the phone is locked the user should be able to see the alarms screen on their home screen when the alarm goes off